bigskysoftware/htmx/www/content/docs.md

 import `htmx-ext-extension-name`; // replace `extension-name` with the name of the extension
 ```

 Note: [Idiomorph](/extensions/idiomorph) does not follow the naming convention of htmx extensions.
-Instead of `htmx-ext-idiomorph` use `idiomorph`.
-For example `https://unpkg.com/idiomorph` or `npm install idiomorph`.
+Use `idiomorph` instead of `htmx-ext-idiomorph`.
+For example, `https://unpkg.com/idiomorph` or `npm install idiomorph`.

 ### Enabling Extensions